-Q4: For women in Dubai who already exercise and train regularly do they need to change their exercise routines and if so why?
+Question 4: For women in Dubai who already exercise and train regularly do they need to change their exercise routines and if so why?

 There are few things that must be adjusted for women who have previous training experience if she wants to continue training.

 The main focus of prenatal personal training will be fitness and weight maintenance, rather than improved performance and weight-loss.